ChadLefort/gensheet-uploader/README.md

-# README #
+# Gensheet-uploader #

-* A simple application that allows users to add gensheets, view it's data, and generate other sheets based on gensheet data.
+A simple application that allows users to add gensheets, view it's data, and generate other sheets based on gensheet data.
-* Version 1.0.0

 ### How do I get set up? ###